Lois and David's Story

 Lois will be the one chatting, smiling and laughing with guests and staff.
 You’ll find David volunteering in the kitchen and helping in the day center wherever he sees a need.
 If you still don’t know who they are, you’ll know when you see their goodbye tradition.
-David always kisses his mom right on the top of her head before
+David always kisses his mom right on the top of her head before heading out.

 God doesn't give me any more than I can handle.– Lois